cloudmesh/classes/docs/source/i524/index.rst

 #.
 We will be identifying how we can create and replicate software
-   environments based on software deployed and used on clouds while using Containers, OpenStack and ansible playbooks.
+   environments based on software deployed and used on clouds while using Containers, OpenStack and Ansible playbooks.

 #.
 Students will chose a number of open source members of the list
    each and create repeatable deployments as illustrated in class.